Przemyslaw-D-Szymczak/DataAnalysis_Projects/README.md

 ### DrinksCorp_Sales
 - This project aimed to analyze DrinksCorp sales using pivot tables, charts and SQL queries.
 - Data was generated semi-randomly in MS Excel using RAND() and NORM.DIST() functions, as well as user-defined values of variables.
 Names of people, products, customers and addresses were made up.
-Data was divided into separate related tables with unique IDs.
+Data was divided into separate tables related with eachother by unique key IDs.
 The generation may be observed in the file with the "Generation" suffix in name.
 - Tables have been loaded into the data model in Power Pivot, and relations have been established.
 Based on the model, pivot tables and charts were created to present the results in the form of KPIs, sales of representatives or products, pricing analysis and the current month's insights.
 - Data was also loaded into MySQL server, and several queries were writtien to get information about basic sales statistics, revenues, costs, profits for months, customers, sales representatives and products.